Loading [MathJax]/jax/output/CommonHTML/jax.js

 • Decision trees can be oversensitive and unstable because small variations in the data might result in a completely different tree being generated.
 This problem is mitigated by using decision trees within an ensemble (such as the random forest model or XGBoost).

 • Decision tree learners create biased trees if some classes dominate.
-It is therefore recommended to balance the dataset prior to fitting with the decision tree.
+It is therefore recommended to balance the dataset before fitting with the decision tree.

 These aspects are taken from the general scikit-learn documentation about decision trees.